 The Penta is named so for its 5 independent drivers working together inside the chassis.
 Penta Hybrid technology delivers harmonized sound frequencies without the overlay of phase issue.
 For sound from the drivers to reach your eardrums, it has to pass through the housing, through the nozzle, and finally the ear tip assembly.
 The seamless functioning of 5 drivers is enabled by the very specific and precise length of each sound tube which basically determines the air volume in front of each driver in particular.
 Meze Audio’s design supposedly eliminates imperfections that you can find in regular plastic Tube and Dampener systems, which are commonly used in multi-driver assembly.

-Compared to the Rai Solo, the Penta is incredibly resolute.
+The Penta is incredibly resolute.
 Music is detailed with nice extension in the bottom end and the higher frequencies are smooth and balanced.
 Listening to some classical music, I was impressed with how much the low basses really came out in the mix, when oftentimes they get masked by the cellos in other IEMs I’ve used.
-In rock music the guitars are punchy and in-your-face, but not overpowering vocals like they sometimes do; the rhythm sections really fill out the low end frequencies.
+In rock music the guitars are punchy and in-your-face, but not overpowering vocals like they sometimes do; the rhythm sections really fill out the low-end frequencies.

-The Rai Penta and the Rai Solo are two outstanding in-ear monitors.
-If you’re in the market for mid-range or high-end IEMs, it would be hard to not recommend both of these depending on your budget.
+The Rai Penta is an outstanding in-ear monitor.
+If you’re in the market for some high-end IEMs, it would be hard not to recommend the Rai Penta.